I’ve been starting seedlings for well over a decade. Soil blocking gives me the healthiest, most hearty plants of anything I’ve tried!

 I use 10×20 seed starting trays because I have them around so it’s free.
 Eventually I will buy these trays because the underside is open and provides air into the bottom of the tray.
 This allows for the air pruning on the bottom of the soil blocks as well.
 The seed starting trays I use aren’t the absolute best choice, but I want to be careful that I don’t overspend.
 If I didn’t have them, though, I would buy the ones I linked above.

-For the 3/4″ blocks, I use styrofoam trays because they are small, but those would also fit on the Soil Propagation trays from Johnny’s seeds.
+For the 3/4″ blocks, I use styrofoam trays because they are small.
 I can’t really use them on the 10×20 seed starting trays because the grooves at the bottom are almost the same size and the blocks can fall into them.

 After I make the blocks and plant my seeds, for the 2″ blocks, I cover them with a mix of 1/2 peat moss and 1/2 vermiculite.
 I just mix it together and very gently sprinkle it over the blocks to cover the seeds.
 On the 3/4″ seeds, I don’t cover them at all.